The moving Earth

 The edges of these plates, where they move against each other are sites of intense geological activity such as earth quakes, volcanoes and mountain building.
 In fact, Himalayas, the highest mountain ranges in the world were built this way.
 Fifty- five million years ago, The Indian plate, considered part of the Indo Australian plate collided with the Eurasian plate and pushed up the mountains.
 As the Indian Plate and the Indo Australian plate are still moving north, these mountains are still growing.
 As a result of the movement of the plates, this region is earthquake prone too.

-The North American and Eurasian plates are large plates, though the small size of the Juan de Fuca plate belies the destruction the active volcanoes that arise because of the plate cause.
+The North American and Eurasian plates are large plates, though the small size of the Juan de Fuca plate, despite its small size, is associated with significant volcanic activity and earthquakes.

 The area where the Pacific and North American plates meet is the site of intense earthquakes, and the 'Ring of Fire' around the perimeter of the Pacific Ocean is the site for a string of active Volcanoes.
 As the Pacific plate moves, it rubs against the surrounding plates and this rubbing or movement causes the molten magma to erupt all around the plate's outer edges.